JuliaSmoothOptimizers/JuliaSmoothOptimizers.github.io/news-and-blogposts/2022/2022-12-16-pdenlpmodels.md

-@def title = "New package: PDENLPModels.jl"
+@def title = "New publication about PDENLPModels.jl"
 @def rss_description = "We are very happy to announce the publication in the Journal of Open Source Software of the paper PDENLPModels.jl: A NLPModel API for optimization problems with PDE-constraints."

-# New package: PDENLPModels.jl
+# New publication about PDENLPModels.jl

 We are very happy to announce the publication in the Journal of Open Source Software of the paper **PDENLPModels.jl: A NLPModel API for optimization problems with PDE-constraints**.
 It is accessible in open access [here](https://joss.theoj.org/papers/10.21105/joss.04736).